bit-mover/TDCtoKML/README.md

 Why?
 ----
-TDCtoKML is made to generate an KML file from an spreadsheet found on the [TDC wholesale](https://wholesale.tdc.dk) for all TDC centraloffices.
+TDCtoKML is made to generate an KML file from an spreadsheet found on the [TDC wholesale](https://wholesale.tdc.dk) website for all TDC centraloffices.

 How?
 ----